American Express® Business Checking Account 2023 Review

 Look for banks that offer features that make your life more convenient.
-These can include things like mobile check deposit and online bill pay.
+These can include things like mobile check deposits and online bill pay.
 Consider features that reduce the number of in-person transactions you make.

 Payment processing services

 A bank may offer a service to accept card payments directly to your bank account within a day of the transaction date.
-These services incur transaction fees which can add up quickly.
+These services incur transaction fees, which can add up quickly.

 Software integration with your account

 Banks often integrate with your accounting software or other business software.
-Sometimes they charge for this service.
+Sometimes, they charge for this service.
 This can surprise some business owners.
 Still, the time savings are likely worth the cost for many businesses.